 Rheumatoid Arthritis?
 Find a Doctor Near You

-Joint pain, swelling, stiffness.
-In severe cases, people may experience loss of mobility and deformation.
+Joint pain, stiffness, and swelling that last for six weeks or longer.
+In severe cases, there is a loss of mobility and deformation.

 RA vs. OA

-Unlike osteoarthritis, RA is an autoimmune disease.
-Osteoarthritis appears as a result of the wear and tear of the joints.
+Although they have similar symptoms, RA is an autoimmune disease, while osteoarthritis is a degenerative disorder that appears as a result of the wear and tear of the joints.

-RA doesn’t have a cure, but early treatment eases the pain and controls the symptoms.
+RA doesn’t have a cure, but early treatment eases the pain, controls the symptoms, and reduces complications.
 Regenerative medicine is an effective alternative.

 Important Facts About Regenerative Medicine